 This has been a very successful year for Capital Area Head Start.
-We maintained an average 100% enrollment each month, serving a total of 1,090 children and families (574 children in Head Start, 176 in Head Start State Supplemental Assistance or HSSAP, 104 in Pre K Counts only, 140 in Early Head Start, and 40 in Maternal Infant Early Childhood Home Visitation or MIECHV).
-Ninety-six point five percent of the children in Head Start and Early Head Start meet 100% of the U.S. Poverty Guidelines.
-Of the children who were enrolled in CAHS, 93% of children in Head Start and 99% of children in Early Head Start received medical exams and 94% of children in Head Start and 100% of children in Early Head Start received dental exams, an important part of every child’s health and well-being.
-Ninety eight percent of Head Start and Early Head Start children are up to date with immunizations.
+We maintained 100% enrollment each month, serving a funded total of 1,144 children and families.
+Ninety-one percent of the children in Head Start and Early Head Start meet 100% of the U.S. Poverty Guidelines.
+Of the children who were enrolled in CAHS, 96% of children in Head Start and Early Head Start have been connected with a medical home and 98% of children in Head Start have received a dental home.
+Ninety-three percent of Head Start and Early Head Start children are up to date with immunizations.

-In the Secretary’s triennial federal monitoring review in 2014, no areas of noncompliance were found.
-In addition, there were no findings or material weaknesses as a result of the last financial audit on June 30, 2015.
+Federal legislation requires that all Head Start programs receive a comprehensive on-site review.
+CAHS’s most recent review was conducted in April 2018.
+No areas of non-compliance were found.
+In addition, there were no findings or material weaknesses as a result of the last financial audit dated June 30, 2018.

 We believe that parents are the first and foremost teachers of their children, and we encourage family participation in CAHS activities.
 We engage parents as partners to help their children progress.
-All of our centers and home-based locations facilitate parent meetings, including workshops on nutrition, transitioning to school, family night, budgeting, parenting, and other topics requested by parents.
+All of our centers and home-based locations facilitate parent meetings, including workshops on school readiness, nutrition, transitioning to school, budgeting, parenting, children’s health and development, and other topics requested by parents.

 PBIS – Positive Behavioral Interventions and Supports

-In the last five years, the number of reports of unsafe behaviors appeared to be noticeably increasing.
+In the last five years, the number of reports of unsafe behaviors appeared to increase noticeably.
 A closer look at data related to unsafe behavior began in the fall of 2012.
 This increase was noted throughout the Head Start community.
 We began to speculate that in the face of dwindling community resources, there were many children and families facing more complex and challenging needs.
-We knew that we often serve the most vulnerable children and families, with many experiencing trauma, homelessness, foster care, family stress, and community violence.
+We knew that we often serve the most vulnerable children and families, with many experiencing trauma, transiency, foster care, family stress, and community violence.
 Therefore, during the 2013-2014 program year, the decision was made to move forward with the Positive Behavior Intervention and Support (PBIS) initiative at CAHS.
-This approach is designed to lend a more focused approach to reduce challenging behaviors and to equip staff with the skills needed to create an environment in which all children could succeed.
+This approach is designed to provide a more focused approach to reduce challenging behaviors and to equip staff with the skills needed to create an environment in which all children can succeed.

 Our program motto “Take care of yourself.
 Take care of your friends.
 Take care of your home and school.” is at the heart of PBIS implementation.
 Below are some accomplishments to date and the ongoing effects of the PBIS model:

-- We created an explicit plan to teach the program-wide expectations with each of the first three weeks of school focusing on a piece of our program motto.
+- We continue to implement an explicit plan to teach the program-wide expectations, with each of the first three weeks of school focusing on a piece of our program motto.

-In 2014-2015, children were assessed using COR, according to 34 indicators across eight developmental domains, which include Approaches to Learning Social and Emotional Development, Physical Development and Health, Language, Literacy and Communication, Mathematics, Creative Arts, Science and Technology, and Social Studies.
+Children are assessed using COR, according to 34 indicators across eight developmental domains, which include Approaches to Learning, Social and Emotional Development, Physical Development and Health, Language, Literacy and Communication, Mathematics, Creative Arts, Science and Technology, and Social Studies.
 Based on extensive and ongoing anecdotal observations, teachers and home visitors assign a rating to each child’s progress in all indicators three times a year in October, February, and May.
 COR also allows for meaningful parent input, as parents share observations of children’s progress at home with the teaching staff.
 These observations are incorporated into the assessment to help provide a more complete picture of each child’s growth and development.